Pinosylvin

 Pinosylvin is an organic compound with the formula C_{6}H_{5}CH=CHC_{6}H_{3}(OH)_{2}.
 A white solid, it is related to trans-stilbene, but with two hydroxy groups on one of the phenyl substituents.
 It is very soluble in many organic solvents, such as acetone.

 Occurrence

 Pinosylvin is produced in plants in response to fungal infections, ozone-induced stress, and physical damage for example.
 It is a fungitoxin protecting the wood from fungal infection.
 It is present in the heartwood of Pinaceae and also found in Gnetum cleistostachyum.

 Injected in rats, pinosylvin undergoes rapid glucuronidation and a poor bioavailability.

 Biosynthesis

-Pinosylvin synthase, an enzyme, catalyzes the biosynthesis of pinosylvin from malonyl-CoA and cinnamoyl-CoA:
+Pinosylvin synthase, an enzyme, catalyzes the biosynthesis of pinosylvin from one unit of cinnamoyl-CoA and three of malonyl-CoA: